prasadarun/DevopsDocts/Creation of VPC.md

     a.Click on "Internet Gate way" present on left side of Dashboard
     b.Click on the "create Internet Gate Way" button c.Give the name tag: IGW-Dev
-    d.Click on the create button
+    d.Click on the "create" button
-    e.After creation of internet gate way then you need to change from deattach mode to attach mode to do this f.select the created gate way and go to Actions > Attach to vpc > select the Devoops VPC > Attach buttton h.Then go to Routing Table Dash board and in the bottom of page you will find subnet option and click on this subnet i.Then add the created subnet and click on save option j.Then go to Routing Table Dash board and in the bottom of page you will find routes option and click on this routes k.Then click on edit routes and give 0.0.0.0 and select target with internet gateway and click on save routes
+    e.After creation of internet gate way then you need to change from dattach mode to attach mode to do this f.select the created gate way and go to Actions > Attach to vpc > select the Devoops VPC > Attach buttton h.Then go to Routing Table dash board and in the bottom of page you will find subnet option and click on this subnet i.Then add the created subnet and click on save option j.Then go to Routing Table Dash board and in the bottom of page you will find routes option and click on this routes k.Then click on edit routes and give 0.0.0.0 and select target with internet gateway and click on save routes